zuozhenggh/learning-library/data-management-library/goldengate/veridata-clt-ha-multiple-domains/workshops/freetier/README.md

 # Welcome to the Oracle GoldenGate Veridata Hands-on Workshop!

-The **Getting Started to Oracle GoldenGate Veridata Workshop** is a series of step-by-step labs that guide you through the process of installing and configuring Oracle GoldenGate Veridata.
-You'll also explore how to connect the Oracle GoldenGate Veridata to Autonomous Data Warehouse (ADW) and Autonomous Transaction Processing (ATP) by using the Oracle Wallet.
+The **A Few Advanced Features of Oracle GoldenGate Veridata Workshop** is a series of step-by-step labs that guide you through the process of using the Veridata command line utilities.
+You'll also explore how to up the Oracle GoldenGate Veridata Server (version: 12.2.1.x) deployed on the Oracle WebLogic Platform for High Availability and how to create multiple domains for Oracle GoldenGate Veridata,

 ## Access the Labs Using Our Web Interface

-**[Click here](https://oracle.github.io/learning-library/data-management-library/goldengate/veridata-install-connections/workshops/freetier)** to use our easy to navigate HTML format.
+**[Click here](https://oracle.github.io/learning-library/data-management-library/goldengate/veridata-clt-ha-multiple-domains/workshops/freetier)** to use our easy to navigate HTML format.

 ## Access the Labs on the Repo